POW2KOR/adaptive_autosar/docs/how_to_create_adaptive_app.md

 )
 ```

-# Build libraries from code generated files
+## Build libraries from code generated files

-Once you generated the files, you need to create libraries from files.
-Depending on your scenario
+Once you generated the files, you need to create libraries from files so that bazel can use them.
+Depending on your
-the number of libraries may vary.
+scenario, the number of libraries may vary.
 Anyway we will take a look on 2 types of libraries:
  - header or srcs library
- - socal library
+ - socal codegen library

+### Header or srcs library

 The first case is a simple example of the libary: